tilt-dev/tilt-example-nodejs/README.md

 - [2-optimized-dockerfile](2-optimized-dockerfile): be sure to optimize your Dockerfile to make good use of caching
 - [3-recommended](3-recommended): use `live_update` for super-fast deploys

+## Other Configurations

+- [101-debugger](101-debugger): The recommended setup, exposing a debugger on port 9229 that you can connect to with your favorite NodeJS debugger (chrome://inspect, VSCode, IntelliJ, etc)

 ## License

 Copyright 2020 tilt.dev